IAEA inspectors Teheran 248.88.

 (photo credit: )

-UN inspectors got their first look Sunday inside a once-secret uranium enrichment facility that has raised Western suspicions about the extent of Iran's nuclear program.
+A team of UN inspectors prepared Sunday for their first look inside a formerly secret - though still unfinished - uranium enrichment facility that has raised Western suspicions about the extent of Iran's nuclear program.

-Iran also has promised to respond later this week on a UN-drafted proposal to have its nuclear fuel processed outside the country.
+Iran promised to respond later this week on the proposal, which seeks to ease international worries that Iranian labs could push the uranium enrichment to higher levels for weapons-grade material.
 Iran claims it only seeks peaceful reactors for research and energy.

-Although Iran has not given its official answer on the proposed nuclear deal - discussed last week after talks in Vienna with the United States, France and Russia - there are increasing doubts that the leadership there will come on board.
+Although Iran has not given its official answer on the proposed nuclear deal - discussed last week after talks in Vienna with the United States, France and Russia - there are increasing doubts that Iran's leadership will come on board.

 On Saturday, Parliament Speaker Ali Larijani claimed the West was trying to "cheat" Iran under the deal that would ship most of Iran's uranium to Russia for reactor-ready enrichment.